mlo40/mlo40/README.md

-### Hi there 👋 I am emlo40
+### Hi there 👋 I'm emlo40
-I badly make all sorts of stuf that you will never see publicly on this account
+I create various trashy projects.
+I am always willing to assist with any issues that may arise when using them.

 <!--
 this is my profile repo thing there isnt much i just did this because i could.